-The Village of Woodridge’s contract with Eligo Energy ends with the September electric bills.
-Beginning in October, any customers enrolled in Eligo’s program will revert back to ComEd.
-These customers should expect to receive a letter from ComEd alerting them to this change.
-With the conclusion of this contract, private energy providers may take the opportunity to solicit your business.
+The Village of Woodridge’s contract with Eligo Energy ended with the September 2022 electric bills.
+Beginning in October 2022, any customers enrolled in Eligo’s program will have reverted back to ComEd.
+These customers should have received a letter from ComEd alerting them to this change.
+With the conclusion of this contract, private energy providers may take the opportunity to solicit business.
 Please be reminded that commercial solicitors, including energy solicitors, must submit an application and complete a background check in order to be registered as a solicitor in the Village.

 The Village requires solicitors to have their badge on their person and visible when soliciting.
 Commercial Solicitors are limited to the hours of Monday through Saturday from 9:00 a.m. to 5:00 p.m and no solicitation on Sundays or Holidays.
 Suspicious individuals who cannot provide proof of solicitor registration or those soliciting outside of the approved hours should be reported immediately by calling 911.
 Although the Village registers solicitors, we do not endorse or support the company or product being solicited.
 If you have any questions, concerns or complaints regarding the business practices of a soliciting business please contact the Better Business Bureau at (312) 832-0500 or the Consumer Protection Division of the Attorney General’s office at (800) 386-5438.